 Tune into this classic tale for a taste of whimsical characters, candies, and colors.
 As the original Willy Wonka film, you can continue watching it as a family tradition with a few generations in the room.

 Inside Out (2015)

 Imagine if all of your emotions were actually little characters with minds of their own living inside your head.
-That's what Inside Out is about, plus so much more.
-It's about major life transitions, coping with our feelings, and learning how to regain control over them.
+That's what Inside Out is about, plus so much more: major life transitions, coping with our feelings, and learning how to regain control over them.
 All of this is lightened up with sweet, humorous lines delivered by the star-studded cast (Amy Poehler, Phyllis Smith, Bill Hader, Lewis Black, and Mindy Kaling).